-Install the furnace with a coil cabinet specifically intended for downflow application.
-If using a matching indoor coil, it is possible to place it directly on the furnace outlet and seal it to prevent leakage.
+The furnace should be installed with coil cabinet part number specifically intended for downflow application.
+If a matching indoor coil is used, it may be placed directly on the furnace outlet and sealed to prevent leakage.
 For details of the coil cabinet dimensions and installation requirements, refer to the installation instructions supplied with the coil cabinet.

-Attach the indoor coil cabinet to the duct connector and then position the furnace on top of the coil cabinet.
-Seal the connection to the furnace, coil cabinet, duct connector, and supply air duct to prevent air leakage.
+Attach the indoor coil cabinet to the duct connector, and then position the furnace on top of the coil cabinet.
+The connection to the furnace, coil cabinet, duct connector, and supply air duct must be sealed to prevent air leakage.